Dublin Java User Group - July 2017

 Stackand.Co enrich the professional lives of Java / Scala software professionals - with over 20 years experience in the Irish ICT market, they have helped many great people elevate their careers.

 Perhaps they can do the same for you working with companies like this one?

 Equifax Technology Ireland is the Research and Development arm of global credit scoring organisation Equifax - it has recently opened a technology centre in the Bloodstone Building, Dublin 2.

 Now looking for developers!

 Sonorplex add the edge to event attendance with their innovative 'Mark and Review' video platform.
 Download the Sonorplex app on your smartphone, attend DubJUG, and click points of interest in realtime.
 Your own personal 'marked' copy will be available for reviewing within hours, allowing you to relive the presentations again and again!

 tcube provides city-centre co-working / hotdesks and fully serviced office space for ICT professionals and companies specifically.
 Their community knits so well together remote workers, contractors, city visitors and entrepreneurs / startups immediately become a part of a network of like-minded people who are able and willing to help one another.
 Offices in Fleet Street, Trinity Street and Grafton Street provide great locations with a huge benefit when it comes to hiring and retaining millennials.

 MORE JAVA EVENTS

-Java developers who are interested in this meetup are also attending Dublin Java User Group's July meetup with Oracles's Servr Side Software Evangelist David Delabassee - DETAILS HERE
+Java developers who came to this meetup also attended Dublin Java User Group's July meetup with Oracles's Server Side Software Evangelist David Delabassee - DETAILS HERE